c.930 Penrith Viking Hoard buried, artefacts from which were later found in 1785, 1830 and 2009. This is now known as the 'Penrith Hoard'.

 Battles 2 to 5.
 'Above another river called Dublas (Douglas) and is in the region of Linnuis'.
-[Linnuis means 'region of the water'. ] I have since come across a reference to the German Angles of Lindisfarne (Holy Island) being referred to as Lindisware (Linnius) Angles, so the River Dublas and these four (4) battles must be somewhere within the region 'controlled by them'.
+[Linnuis means 'region of the water'. ] I have since come across a reference to the German Angles of Lindisfarne (Holy Island) being referred to as Lindisware (Linnius) Angles, so the River Dublas and these four (4) battles may be somewhere within the region 'controlled by them'.

 Candidate rivers: to the North of Lindisfarne island is the major River Tweed entering the sea at Berwick, to the West of Lindisfarne island is the River Till and its tributary River Glen (Glein?) and to the South of Lindisfarne is the River Aln, entering the Sea at Alnwick with the major River Tyne further South.
 If Battle 1 was named at the River Glein (Glen?) then we can discount that river from the above candidate list.

 There is also the smaller River Low, near Ross End, very close to Lindisfarne.